geoserver/geoserver/doc/en/user/source/styling/sld-extensions/geometry-transformations.rst

 Geometry transformations in SLD
 ===============================

-in SLD each symbolizer contains a ``<Geometry>`` element allowing the user to specify which geometry is to be used for rendering.
+in SLD symbolizers may contain an optional ``<Geometry>`` element allowing the user to specify which geometry attribute is to be rendered.
-In the common case of a single geometry attribute per feature it is not specified, but it becomes useful in the case where a feature has multiple geometry-valued attributes.
+In the common case of a featuretype with a single geometry attribute this element is usually omitted, but it is useful when a featuretype has multiple geometry-valued attributes.

 SLD 1.0 requires the ``<Geometry>`` content to be a ``<ogc:PropertyName>``.
-GeoServer relaxes this constraint and allows a general SLD expression to be used instead.
+GeoServer relaxes this constraint to allow a general SLD expression to be used.
-Expressions can contain  filter functions that manipulate geometries by transforming them into something different.
+The expression can contain  filter functions that manipulate geometries by transforming them into something different.
-This is called SLD *geometry transformations*.
+This facility is called SLD *geometry transformations*.

 GeoServer provides a number of filter functions that can transform geometry.
 A full list is available in the :ref:`filter_function_reference`.